 A little respect for copyrights would be smart.
 You can always cite a source if you picked out information from somewhere.
 Citing a source means you acknowledge the original source of the idea.
 Besides, if you pick information and make it look like your own creation, Google has a way of detecting it, and there are punishments given accordingly.

 You can always avoid plagiarism.
+Plagiarism is one of the writing mistakes that should be avoided.
 There is software for this.
-Grammarly, in fact, can check plagiarism.
+Grammarly, being one of the best proofreading tools, in fact, can check plagiarism.
 Then there are the likes of Copyscape, a site dedicated to checking plagiarized work.

 Just keep in mind that originality is utterly important.
 Here are a few things you must remember when creating your blog content: